News & Insights

 What are mugshots?

 Mugshots are public records in North Carolina, which means they are available to anyone who wants to view them.
 Mugshots are typically taken by law enforcement agencies when a person is arrested and they show the person’s face, height, weight, and other identifying information.
 The purpose of a mugshot is to help law enforcement identify and track criminals.
-Mugshots are also often used by the media to report on crime, and they can be found online on mugshot websites.
+Mugshots are also often used by the media to report on crime and can be found online on mugshot websites.

 In North Carolina, mugshots are public records.